mrigorir/angular-gifs-app/README.md

 # Gifs App

-> This one-single-page app searches for gifs using angular features.
+> This one-single-page app searches for gifs using angular features, thanks this [gifs API](https://developers.giphy.com/)

 ## Built With